The Technology, Media and Telecommunications Review: Spain

 Internet services that do not qualify as ECSs or the operation of telecom networks, such as the provision of mere content services, are excluded from the scope of the General Telecommunications Law and its ancillary regulations, and are regulated by the e-Commerce Law.

 As previously mentioned, the draft GTL 2020, following the EECC, includes NI-ICS in the definition of ECSs, which are identified as internet-based services that do not connect with publicly assigned numbering resources, as well as services using numbers as mere identifiers, such as instant messaging.
-These new ECSs are to be subject to lighter regulation than the general regulation.
+These new ECSs are to be subject to more moderate obligations than under the general regulation.

 ii Universal service